benwaeseperlman/KiCad-Converters/README.md

   >**T** orientation posx posy dimension unit convert Text
   - An example of this from the documentation is given as:
   >T 0 -320 -10 100 0 0 1 VREF
-  - At first glance this looks fine but if you count the number of fileds before the text itself is given you'll see there is an extra one in the example that isn't accounted for in the documentation
+  - At first glance this looks fine but if you count the number of fields before the text itself is given you'll see there is an extra one in the example that isn't accounted for in the documentation
   - In addition, KiCad 5.1.x has three more required fields for text elements after the Text field that aren't doccumented in this pdf
 - In order to deal with these issues the format created by the converter doesn't exactly match what's layed out in the doccumentation